-Chip Bergh, on using Levi's 165 year-old legacy as a gold mine for new-age ideas, styling millenials, and debunking the myth of fast fashion.
+Chip Bergh, talks about using company's 166 year-old legacy as a gold mine for new-age ideas, styling millenials, and debunking the myth of fast fashion.

-Chip: We have been around for 165 years and one of my biggest responsibilities is to make sure that we're around for another 165.
+Chip Bergh: We have been around for 166 years and one of my biggest responsibilities is to make sure that we're around for another 166.

 I can say for sure that we will be a different company five years from today; more different than we are now when compared to the last five, because of the degree of disruption that we are now introducing in our operations.
 I believe that if you don't disrupt yourself, somebody else will do it to you, so in areas of disruption and innovation, we want to stay ahead of the curve.

 The role of a CEO is more special when the company has a track record of not being afraid to stick its neck out and stand up for causes we believe are right, even if that means taking an unpopular stand.
 We were one of the first companies to stand up to the recent immigration ban, for instance.
-We were one of the first to provide same sex partners with healthcare benefits; we raised awareness about HIV and AIDS, before it was recognized.
-We withdrew support from the Boy Scouts when they banned gay troop leaders.
+We were one of the first to provide same sex partners with healthcare benefits; we raised awareness about HIV and AIDS, before these issues were talked about as much.
+We withdrew support from the Boy Scouts when they banned gay troop leaders, for instance.

 We have nurtured a forward looking thought process all along.
-It's of pivotal importance to reinforce our values because it is a reason for people to join the company and why so many choose to stay.
+It's of pivotal importance to reinforce our values because it is a reason why people choose to work at Levi's® .

 WOOL: I want to stay on the topic of innovation, technology and survival.
-After leveraging the voice, the next technological transformation is expected to be reined in by touch - how we wear our devices becomes a prominent question.
+After leveraging the voice, the next technological transformation is touch; how we wear our devices becomes a prominent question.
 The textile industry can be a great place for applying technology-led innovations.
 How are you gearing up to ride the innovation challenge?

-Chip: Innovation has been at the center of Levi's® core ideology, and it is the essential lifeblood of what has made it the company it is today.
-Levi's® was founded on an innovation!
+Chip Bergh: Innovation has been at the center of Levi's ® core ideology, and it is the essential lifeblood of what has made it the company it is today.
+Levi's ® was founded on an innovation!
 Levi Strauss, the man himself, along with his partner Jacob Davis came up with, and patented - the riveted blue jean.
 This dates back to the times of the gold rush.

-If you were a miner, mining for gold hundreds of miles from downtown San Francisco and you busted your pants, you would have to spend the next couple of days travelling to San Francisco, getting a new pair of pants made, and getting back to the mine.
-There was a meaningful consumer need at that point of time, and Levi's® tapped into this demand and delivered tough garments that could withstand manual labor, innovating with materials that were far more durable.
+If you were a miner, mining for gold hundreds of miles from downtown San Francisco and you busted your pants, you would have to spend the next couple of days travelling to San Francisco to get a new pair of pants made.
+There was a meaningful consumer need at that point of time, and Levi's ® tapped into this demand and delivered tough garments that could withstand manual labour, innovating with materials that were far more durable.
 Even now, our turnaround has hinged heavily on bringing back the importance of innovation, whether it is in the fabrics we use or the finishes we do, to even how we produce a pair of jeans.